Justin-OwiStudent/Broad-Board/README.md

 * Future implementation for this project i would like to add a wider variety of products for skateboards, like trucks, wheels, grips and bearings.
 * Make a cleaner and more user friendly design for my project.
+* Make proper use of the Cart modal and the checkout page.

 <!-- MOCKUPS -->
 ## Final Outcome